miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{</highlight>}}

-You can see the actual source code for the file [here](https://github.com/miniluz/ScreenSpaceProjectedLines/blob/main/source/code/miter-joint-import-script.gd).
+You can see the actual source code [here](https://github.com/miniluz/ScreenSpaceProjectedLines/blob/main/source/code/miter-joint-import-script.gd).

 ### The shader

-So.
-If we want to apply our miter joints to give lines width, we'd want to do it in screen space.
+The miter joints need to be done in screen space.
-But we can't do that.
-We can only get the vector to clip space.
-Except we know that to get to screen space OpenGL simply applies perspective and scales with the resolution.
+So, the shader applies perspective and scales with the resolution before calculating $D$ and $E$, then undoes it after.
-So, we need to do that when before we calculate the miter joints and undo it after.

 {{<highlight glsl "lineNos=inline">}}